The Street (novel): Plot summary

 Shifting between multiple perspectives, The Street uses extensive flashbacks to reveal its plot.
 Lutie Johnson has an eight-year-old son, Bub, to support.
 Separated but not legally divorced from Bub's father, Jim, Lutie feels that Jim's inability to find employment, her decision to work as a domestic for a wealthy white family in Connecticut, and Jim's subsequent infidelity ruined her marriage.

 Lutie moves into a small apartment on 116th Street in Harlem.
 Taking an immediate dislike to the super, Jones, she decides to take the apartment, agreeing to pay about thirty dollars a month in rent.

 Jones becomes sexually obsessed with Lutie; recalling his youth in the Navy, Jones remembers his feelings of loneliness and sexual frustration while aboard ship, a condition that worsened as he began working and living in basement apartments and boiler rooms.
-Jones resents his live-in girlfriend, Min, due to her lack of physical attractiveness, venting his aggressions on her.
+Jones resents his live-in girlfriend, Min, due to her lack of physical attractiveness, venting his aggression on her.
 Jones befriends Bub in hopes of getting Lutie to pay attention to him.
 Sensing Jones' intentions, Mrs. Hedges, the madame of a brothel, tells Jones not to bother as a wealthy white man has already taken an interest in her.